In this post, I will share bonus tips and tricks to help you stand out and land a job offer in the accounting industry. Let's dive in!

 For example, I posted a job description for a role that clearly stated the duties would include entering invoices and preparing journal entries.
 I was surprised when a couple of candidates I interviewed for the position told me they wanted more of a reviewer type of role.
 Although the job description clearly stated what the role would entail, it seemed like these candidates hadn’t read the job description thoroughly.

 It can be a waste of time for both the interviewee and interviewer if the candidate doesn’t review the job description in advance.
-Understanding the role will also help you determine how your own experience applies to the role.
+Understanding the role will also help you determine how your own experience applies to it.

 Once you understand the job description, you can break it down and consider how your experience in your career thus far has prepared you to take on each duty outlined in the job posting, which will make you a better candidate for the recruiter.